dexie/dexie-website/docs/Dexie/Dexie.fakeAutoComplete().md

 ### Performance implications

 Doing a loop of 100,000 calls to fakeAutoComplete() will result in the same time consumption as setting a property to an object twice.
-It is extreemely fast.
+It is extremely fast.